haydenrear/spec-kit/templates/commands/implement.md

 ## Outline

-1. Run `{SCRIPT}` from repo root and parse FEATURE_DIR and AVAILABLE_DOCS list.
+1. Run `{SCRIPT}` from repo root and parse FEATURE_DIR, AVAILABLE_DOCS, and the Cucumber/Gherkin feature files in the test_graph under the Cucumber tags in the acceptance criteria of the spec, list.
 All paths must be absolute.
 For single quotes in args like "I'm Groot", use escape syntax: e.g 'I'\''m Groot' (or double-quote if possible: "I'm Groot").

 2. **Check checklists status** (if FEATURE_DIR/checklists/ exists):
    - Scan all checklist files in the checklists/ directory